000

 2. Tailored Product Pages and Offers

-• Example: A sports brand showing running shoes to customers who indicate an interest in running
+• Example: A sports brand showing running shoes to customers interested in running

 • Result: Higher conversion rates due to relevant product suggestions